-The school nurse:
+7. The role of the school nurse

-- At the earliest opportunity, notifies the school when a pupil has been identified as having a medical condition which requires support in school. - Supports staff to implement IHC plans and provides advice and training. - Liaises with lead clinicians locally on appropriate support for pupils with medical conditions.
+- 7.0.
+The school nurse/specialist nurse: - At the earliest opportunity, notifies the school when a pupil has been identified as having a medical condition which requires support in school. - Supports staff to implement IHC plans and provides advice and training. - Liaises with lead clinicians locally on appropriate support for pupils with medical conditions.